97joseph/paysoko-ecommerce-platform/README.md

 - **Shopping Cart and Checkout**
   - Users can select multiple items, add them to the cart, and proceed to checkout.
-  - Automatic PDF receipt generation upon successful checkout.Sample receipt at generate-receipts folder in the project
+  - Automatic PDF receipt generation upon successful checkout.Sample receipt at **Generated-Receipts** folder in the project

 - **Product Management**
   - Product categories and catalogs are seeded into the system for testing and demonstration.